daniyaluh/eidolon/README.md

   # Eidolon

-  **A premium, full-stack PC game store** — cinematic dark UI with Apple-style liquid-glass effects, a scroll-driven onboarding journey, Stripe checkout & subscriptions, an AI shopping assistant, and a full admin dashboard.
+  **A premium, full-stack PC game store** ,cinematic dark UI with Apple-style liquid-glass effects, a scroll-driven onboarding journey, Stripe checkout & subscriptions, an AI shopping assistant, and a full admin dashboard.